ssadedin/ximmer/docs/index.md

 ## Running Ximmer

-See information about how to run an analysis using Ximmer in the [Running](running.md) section, and how to configure CNV simulation in [Simulations](simulations.md).
+See information about how to run Ximmer in the [Running](running.md) section.